chef/chef-web-docs/chef_master/source/platform_overview.rst

 Chef Habitat is comprised of a packaging format and a supervisor.
 The format defines Chef Habitat packages, which are isolated, immutable, and auditable.
 The Chef Habitat supervisor knows how to take the packages and run them.
 It's aware of the package's peer relationships, its upgrade strategy and security policies.
 To learn everything about Chef Habitat, go to the Chef Habitat web site at `https://www.habitat.sh <https://www.habitat.sh/>`__.

-InSpec
+Chef InSpec
 =====================================================

-InSpecis an open-source testing framework with a human- and machine-readable language for specifying compliance, security and policy requirements.
+Chef InSpec is an open-source testing framework with a human- and machine-readable language for specifying compliance, security and policy requirements.
 When compliance is expressed as code, you can integrate it into your deployment pipeline and automatically test for adherence to security policies.

-InSpeccode can run in multiple platforms.
+Chef InSpec code can run in multiple platforms.
 You can execute the same set of tests locally, with remote commands that use SSH or WinRM, or with external mechanisms such as the Docker API.

-With InSpec, you can do more than ensure that your physical servers are in compliance.
+With Chef InSpec, you can do more than ensure that your physical servers are in compliance.
 You can, for example, assess data in a database or inspect the configuration of virtual resources by using their API.

-To get a sense of how the InSpeclanguage works, here are some examples.
-This InSpecrule ensures that insecure services and protocols, such as telnet, are not used.
+To get a sense of how the Chef InSpec language works, here are some examples.
+This Chef InSpec rule ensures that insecure services and protocols, such as telnet, are not used.

 .. code-block:: ruby